Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/export-listing-functions.md

  We are creating a resolvers object that has a query property that returns our getAllListings function.

-Next we can start writting the code to return data!
+Next we can start writing the code to return data!